Business and technical supervisors

 ESV may also consider a person holding related business management qualifications or a degree for the business supervisor role if the qualifications are deemed equivalent to the Registered Electrical Contractors Course.

 ESV requires an applicant’s consent to be the REC’s technical supervisor; an employer cannot force or demand that an employee act in this capacity.

 What do I need to do to be a business supervisor?

 - Complete the Registered Electrical Contractors Course, available at local education institutes, and

-- Complete the relevant consent declaration for a business supervisor.
+- Complete the relevant nomination form for a business supervisor.